mfrueggvc/CMT-Migration/README.md

 ## Expected Output:
-- PNG graphs in `results/evaluation/TimeSeriesCountry.png`  #time series for each country
+- PNG graphs in `results/evaluation/TimeSeriesCountryName.png`  #time series for each country (12 Countries)
 -  `results/evaluation/Summary_Accuracy.png` # evaluating the accuracy of the model compared to real data

 ---